-The credit agreement, dated August 23, 2017 (the "Credit Agreement"), by and among the Company and certain of our direct and indirect subsidiaries (the "Guarantors"), Cantor Fitzgerald Securities, as administrative agent and collateral agent, and certain funds managed by Highbridge Capital Management, LLC, as lenders (the "Lenders") which governs our Term Loan contains usual and customary restrictive covenants relating to the management and operation of our business, and it is likely that any future debt arrangements we may enter into would contain similar covenants.
-Failure to comply with any of the covenants under the Credit Agreement or any other debt agreement could result in a default under such an agreement and a cross-default under the Inseego Indenture, which could permit the holders of the Inseego Notes to accelerate the maturity of such indebtedness.
+The credit agreement, dated August 23, 2017 (the "Credit Agreement"), by and among the Company and certain of our direct and indirect subsidiaries (the "Guarantors"), Cantor Fitzgerald Securities, as administrative agent and collateral agent, and certain lenders (the "Lenders") which governs our Term Loan contains usual and customary restrictive covenants relating to the management and operation of our business, and it is likely that any future debt arrangements we may enter into would contain similar covenants.
+Failure to comply with any of the covenants under the Credit Agreement or any other debt agreement could result in a default under such an agreement and a cross-default under the indenture dated January 9, 2017 (the "Inseego Indenture"), between the Company, as issuer, and Wilmington Trust National Association, as trustee, which could permit the holders of the Inseego Notes to accelerate the maturity of such indebtedness.
 Any default or cross-default under such indebtedness could have a material adverse effect on our business, results of operations and financial results.